ShivamKrGupta/Getting_and_Cleaning_Data-Course-Project/CodeBook.md

 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-A full description is given on the [UCI website.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+A full description is given on the [UCI website](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
 The downloaded data comprises the following files that are useful for our project:

-* 'README.txt': Gives detail about the dataset.
+* `README.txt`: Gives detail about the dataset.
-* 'features_info.txt': Shows information about the variables used on the feature vector.
+* `features_info.txt`: Shows information about the variables used on the feature vector.
-* 'features.txt': Gives a list of all features.
+* `features.txt`: Gives a list of all features.
-* 'activity_labels.txt': Links the class labels with their activity name.
+* `activity_labels.txt`: Links the class labels with their activity name.
-* 'train/X_train.txt': Training set.
+* `train/X_train.txt`: Training set.
-* 'train/y_train.txt': Training labels.
+* `train/y_train.txt`: Training labels.
-* 'test/X_test.txt': Test set.
+* `test/X_test.txt`: Test set.
-* 'test/y_test.txt': Test labels.
+* `test/y_test.txt`: Test labels.
-* 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+* `train/subject_train.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-* 'train/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+* `train/subject_test.txt`: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 **Note:** Each feature vector is a row in the text file.
 Moreover, features are normalized and bounded within [-1,1].

 ## About the Tidy Data
 As stated above, the Raw Data has 561 columns in each of the two sets of data - train dataset and test dataset.
 The desired tidy data (which the given R script obtains) has the following feature:

 * The two datasets are merged together.
 * Tidy dataset comprises average of mean and standard deviation values for each subject-activity pair.
 * Each Column has a descriptive name.